 The PlayStation 4’s life cycle is slowly coming to a close, but that doesn’t mean players have nothing left to be excited about.
-In fact, 2020 includes some of the highest-profile releases we’ve ever seen for the console — with titles like The Last of Us Part II and Cyberpunk 2077 expected to launch over the next several months.
+In fact, 2020 includes some of the highest-profile releases we’ve ever seen for the console — with titles like Watch Dogs Legion and Cyberpunk 2077 expected to launch over the next several months.
 If you’re not interested in picking up a PlayStation 5 yet, there are plenty of great current-gen games coming out that will keep you occupied.

 Here are the most anticipated PlayStation 4 games scheduled to release in 2020.